Sustainable and Responsible Fishing Practice

 - Estuary Prawn Trawl Fishery Code of Practice

 - Ocean Trap and Line Fishery Code of Practice

 - Ocean Trawl Fishery Code of Practice

-NSW professional fisheries have been environmentally assessed to help ensure they are managed in a sustainable way.
+An environmental impact assessment has been completed for each of the major NSW wild catch fisheries to help ensure they are managed in a sustainable way.